 Our plan was to hit the retaining wall before we left – just to say we did it – but unfortunately the beach was hit by a torrential downpour before we had the opportunity.
 Dang it!!
 The next time we return to St. Maarten, we will make sure to try our luck with riding the jet stream.

-**As of September 2017, Maho Beach and the island of St. Martin/St. Maarten was 95% destroyed by Hurricane Irma.
-While we had an amazing time at this beach, we are saddened by the loss of such a beautiful destination and the damage the people of this great island endured as a result of this storm.
-Our thoughts are with the people throughout the Caribbean and Florida as they work to rebuild their lives.**
+In September 2017, Maho Beach and the island of St. Martin/St. Maarten was 95% destroyed by Hurricane Irma.
+Our thoughts are with the people throughout the Caribbean as they work to rebuild their lives.